The general data protection regulations or otherwise known as GDPR are a new set of laws that will come into force on May 25th 2018.

 The law is an update on the traditional data protection act and is set to affect every company that handles information and data.
 Although it was part of EU law, it has since been moved over into British law.

 In summary, the change in the rules and relegations are set to become more tighter and stringent with heavy penalties to all those who abuse how they handle data which is not in line with the proposed new legislation.

-How can you help prepare your business?
+How can you prepare your business for GDPR?

 The GDPR has a huge impact on many areas of different industries.
 The best advice is to read up as much as possible from reliable sources.